jampez77/motor_blind/README.md

 ***HA Pre-requisites***
 [MQTT discovery](https://www.home-assistant.io/docs/mqtt/discovery/) needs to be activated.

-One first connection you should see 4 entities `Set Open`, `Set Closed` `Erase & Reset` and the device name you entered e.g. `Study Blinds`.
+One first connection you should see 4 entities `Set Open`, `Set Closed`, `Erase & Reset` and the device name you entered e.g. `Study Blinds`.

 ![Home Assistant Configuration](files/ha_config.png)